Tax Refund Loans: Details and How To Get One

 How Do Tax Refund Loans Work?

-You can apply for a tax refund loan when you’re filing a tax return with a tax preparer or after you've completed the process on your own.
+You can apply for a tax refund anticipation loan when you’re filing a tax return with a tax preparer or after you've completed the process on your own.
 Typically, tax refund anticipation loans don't require a certain credit score, but the lender may review other details to determine your eligibility, such as your expected refund, identity verification, and tax history.

-Once your application is approved, you’ll be able to access the loan funds, usually within a day, through your bank account or a prepaid card.
+Once your application is approved, you’ll be able to access the loan funds, usually within a day, through your bank account or on a prepaid card.
 When the IRS releases your tax refund, the tax preparer will deduct the interest and loan amount from the refund.

 Interest Rates and Fees